At a Glance

 People could start feeling anxious about making mistakes, as every change would have a digital stamp tied back to the person modifying the data.
-It could also get a bit cumbersome to fix errors after the fact in a controlled system that is validated and is 21 CFR part 11 compliant.
+It could also get a bit cumbersome to fix errors in retrospect while using a controlled and validated system that is 21 CFR part 11 compliant.

 Anyone with a basic understanding of compliance would prefer an electronic system instead of a paper-based process, for the strength and ability to capture data as is.
-It then requires a change in the mindset of ‘ continuously fix errors’ to ‘proactively do it right in the first place’.
-At the end of the day you want to foster this efficiency in your whole organization.
-This can be achieved by evaluating a reliable process that could be leveraged by the Quality Control department.
+It then requires a change in mindset of ‘ continuously fix errors’ to ‘proactively do it right in the first place’.
+At the end of the day you want to foster efficiency in your whole organization.
+This can be achieved by evaluating a reliable process that could be quickly adapted by your department.